itsnipa/database_testing/README.md

 # database_testing in classicmodels database

-The 'classicmodels' database i have used to perform various database testing was taken from [here](https://www.mysqltutorial.org/getting-started-with-mysql/mysql-sample-database/) .
+The 'classicmodels' database i have used to perform for various database testing was taken from [here](https://www.mysqltutorial.org/getting-started-with-mysql/mysql-sample-database/) .
 This is mainly a sample database which will help you wrok with MySQL quickly and effectively.

 The 'classicmodels' database is a retailer of scale models of classic cars.
 It contains typical business data, including information about customers, products, sales orders, sales order line items, and more.